Local Hamiltonian Problem with succinct ground state is MA-Complete: Introduction

-Here quantum refers to $\QCMA$-$\Complete$ which is the complexity of LHP with standard guided states~\cite{weggemans2023guidable}, classical refers to $\MA$-$\Complete$, and LHP with strong guided state is defined as a variant of LHP, where when $\lambda(H)\leq a$, we further assume that there exists a ground state which admits a strong guided state.
 Recall that previous results~\cite{gharibian2022dequantizing,weggemans2023guidable} suggest that the quantum advantage for LHP is achieving higher precision.
 Our result (Theorem \ref{thm:intro}) shows that even for inverse-poly precision, if the guided state in the Yes instance is extremely strong, i.e. is the ground state, the complexity of LHP with such guided states does drop to $\MA$-$\Complete$.
 This opens the possibility that with a proper definition of strong guided states, even for inverse-poly precision, the LHP with strong guided states is $\MA$-$\Complete$, which will give an affirmative answer to Q3.
 This $\MA$-$\Complete$ will imply that heuristic randomized classical algorithms might tackle the corresponding LHP when the strong guided state is given, thus giving a partial answer to Q2.
 Based on our work, we propose a definition of \textit{strong guided states} to be the succinct approximation of ground state, which has entry-wise $1/poly(n)$ overlap with the ground state: